jlavery249/WebDetective/README.md

 - `-l <ip_list_file>`: Specify a file containing a list of IPs or domains
 - `-w <custom_wordlist>`: Specify a custom wordlist file

-> **Note:** Any combination of flags can be used together or excluded by simply not using the switch.

 Examples:
 - Run all scans on a single target:
   ```bash